 “The general format of elements limits the size of the information to 255 octets in an element without Element ID Extension field or 254 octets in an element with Element ID Extension field.
 Information that is too large to fit in a single element is fragmented into a series of elements consisting of the element that the information does not fit, immediately followed by one or more Fragment elements …”

 However, the contents are not related to MPDU.

 Proposed resolution:

 Revised

-Revert the title of clause 10.4 to the original title “Fragmentation”.
+Change the title of clause 10.4 to “MSDU and MMPDU fragmentation”.

-Revert the title of clause 10.5 to the original title “Defragmentation”.
+Change the title of clause 10.5 to “MSDU and MMPDU defragmentation”.